cyrheel/GameOfScoot/README.md

 Nothing to show rn, prototype is comming...

+Idea :

+This app aim to be the best game of out manager, for as many people to participate as you want.

 Technos:

 - NodeJS
 - ReactJS
 - Styled-components
 - Mocha

-Idea :

-This app aim to be the best game of out manager, for as many people to participate as you want.
+- Cypress

+Prod:

+- Hosted to https://goo.software by DigitalOcean
+- DomainName by Name.com

 How To Run Prod In Local: